sarugabriel2020/SAT-Solver/README.md

 The formulas will be provided in the Conjunctive Normal Form(CNF), and their coding will be given by strings with the following specifications:

 ● Variables will be encoded as integers (Attention, integers can have multiple digits);

-● Negation will be encoded using the ‘~’ character
+● Negation will be encoded using the ‘~’ character;

-● The disjunction will be encoded using the ‘V’ character (uppercase V) ● The conjunction will be encoded using the character ‘^’
+● The disjunction will be encoded using the ‘V’ character (uppercase V);

+● The conjunction will be encoded using the character ‘^’;

 - An example of input string :